neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 This procedure readily applies to other migration cases:

-- **Node failures**: if node A is unavailable, then all calls into node A are simply skipped, and when waiting for node B LSN to catch up, we may proceed immediately.
+- **Node failures**: if node A is unavailable, then all calls into node A are skipped and we don't wait for B to catch up before switching updating the endpoints to use B.
 - **Migration without a secondary location**: if node A is initially in Detached state, the procedure is idential, but waiting for Node B to download layers and catch up with WAL will take much longer.